 Our financial systems and processes comply with all the standards required for DFAT accreditation, membership of the Australian Council for International Development (ACFID) and membership of the Fundraising Institute of Australia.
 Our accounts are audited to the same standards that apply to Australian companies and published in our annual reports.

-Because we are committed to being transparent and accountable and complying to the same legislative requirements and professional standards as any Government agency or business.
+Because we invest in being transparent and accountable and complying with the same legal and professional standards as any Government agency or business.
 To make the best use of our supporters’ money, and to get the best outcomes for our partners, we invest in good management practices, ensuring the careful planning, oversight and evaluation of our work, as well as clear transparent, accountable and safe use of all funds.

 Our annual reports are prepared to internationally acknowledged standards of transparency and you can download them here.